 Drexel University has decided not to move its medical labs to Montgomery County and will instead remain at the former Hahnemann University Hospital site on North Broad Street while a new research building is constructed on its University City campus.

-Drexel has signed a lease for at least six years for the entire 590,000-square-foot New College Building at 15th and Vine Streets, said Alan Greenberger, Drexel’s vice president of real estate and facilities.
+Drexel has signed a lease for at least six years for the entire 590,000-square-foot New College Building at 15th and Vine Streets, workplace for around 250 researchers and staff, said Alan Greenberger, Drexel’s vice president of real estate and facilities.

-The labs currently occupy most of that building, where its current lease expires next year, along with a facility that Drexel owns at the school’s Queen Lane Campus in East Falls.
+The labs currently occupy most of that building, where its current lease expires next year, along with a facility that Drexel owns at the school’s Queen Lane Campus in East Falls, where another 200 work.